Codeintuition vs LeetCode: Structure vs Volume

 Why practice volume alone doesn't build pattern recognition

-When LeetCode is the right tool vs when structure is missing
+When LeetCode is the right platform vs when structure is missing

 How practice conditions affect real interview performance